progs2002/LinearTransformation/README.md

 <hr>

 This was one of my first serious projects i prepared specifically for the maths summer of expidition challenge.
 Although it isnt perfect it took me a lot of time to make this as a beginner.
 I hope you liked it and learnt something new from this.
-Any kind of contribution is appreciated.
+Any kind of contribution will be appreciated.